 Me with Kojo Hasford in the last round of blitz tournament.

-All in all, it was a good day and I was able to secure an interview with the president afterwards.
-He discussed among other things, the beginnings of chess in Ghana, its current progress and plans for expansion.
+All in all, it was a good day and I was able to secure an interview with the president afterward.
+He discussed among other things, the beginnings of chess in Ghana, its current progress, and plans for expansion.
 Ghana is yet another country seeking a Chess-in-Schools model.
 Here is the complete interview…

 Me with George Arko-Dadzie, President of Chess Association.